CZ-NIC/knot/doc/reference.rst

 ds-push
 -------

-A :ref:`reference<remote_id>` to parent's DNS server.
-Whenever the CDS record in this zone is changed, corresponding DS record is sent as an update (DDNS) to parent DNS server.
+An optional :ref:`reference<remote_id>` to authoritative DNS server of the parent's zone.
+The remote server must be configured to accept DS record updates via DDNS.
+Whenever a CDS record in the local zone is changed, the corresponding DS record is sent as a dynamic update (DDNS) to the parent DNS server.
+It's possible to manage both child and parent zones by the same Knot DNS server.

 ..
 NOTE::
-   For proper operation ref:`cds-cdnskey-publish<policy_cds-cdnskey-publish>` must not be disabled.
+   This feature requires :ref:`cds-cdnskey-publish<policy_cds-cdnskey-publish>` not to be set to ``none``.

 ..
 NOTE::
-   This feature does not work with :ref:`Onlinesign<mod-onlinesign>` module.
+   Module :ref:`Onlinesign<mod-onlinesign>` doesn't support DS push.

 *Default:* not set